palvarezc/cavendish-particle-tracks/docs/user-manual.md

 [^2]: Showing particle ID and the frame where the particle is located.

 [^3]: Particle Tracks lab manual, 2024.

+[^4]: Realised that for the measurement of the $\Lambda^0$ students are asked to measure the stereoshift for both the origin and decay vertex, to obtain the total decay lenth.
+At the moment this is not possible with the tool, as it only allows to measure the stereoshift for a single point.
+Need to think how to implement this, or work around it.

+[^5]: Understand if the Back/Front option is now obsolete.

 [napari]: https://napari.org/stable/
 [stereoshift]: https://www.hep.phy.cam.ac.uk/~palvarez/ParticleTracks/